Palmyrene Funerary Portraiture

 Tower tombs, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0)

 The search for identity is an unending one.
-As we peer across big lenses of time, such as those that separate us from the ancient Mediterranean world, one of the questions that occurs again and again is “who were these people?”
+As we peer across big lenses of time, such as those that separate us from the ancient Mediterranean world, one of the questions that occurs again and again is, “who were these people?”
 In the case of Palmyra, a prosperous caravan city located in the Syrian Desert, a remarkable assemblage of funerary portraiture grants us a glimpse at the self-styled identity of a number of the city’s former occupants.

 Tower tombs, Palmyra, Syria (photo: James Gordon, CC BY 2.0)

-Coffered ceiling, Elahbel Tower Tomb, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0)
+Left: Elahbel Tower Tomb, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0); right: Coffered ceiling, Elahbel Tower Tomb, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0)

-The tomb also includes a small balcony (below).
+The tomb also includes a small balcony.

 Individual portraiture